jduarte/immortus/README.md

 end
 ```

-### Example: Track an ongoing Invoice job and notify the UI when finished
+### Example 1: Track an ongoing Invoice job and notify the UI when finished

 ```javascript
 $('.js-track-invoice').each(function() {